-For comparison, the top dog provider IPVanish doesn’t have very impressive speed even though they use their own servers and rarely outsource or rent cloud-based servers.
+For comparison, the top dog provider IPVanish doesn’t have very impressive speed even though they use their servers and rarely outsource or rent cloud-based servers.

 Speedify credits channel-bonding technology for its speed-boosting feature.
 This manages to balance out the speeds available in the cloud servers to give you an enhanced experience.

-Obviously, this works for both downloads and uploads.
+This works for both downloads and uploads.